Global Politics Units 3 and 4

-A high degree of organisation is required in order for students to keep up with the high demand of reading and independent research that is required.
+A high degree of organisation is required in order for students to keep up with the demands of reading and independent research that is required.
 Access to a reliable high bandwidth of internet is essential for all students as the course is online and a high degree of independent research will be required.

 While it is not essential, students should be prepared to share their opinions and ideas with their classmates and be prepared to justify their contentions with specific evidence.

 What skills do you develop?

 Global Politics is highly regarded as a subject that develops students’ analytical, observation, and critical thinking skills.
 It allows students to develop their awareness of the nature of power, its influence, and to become informed and active global citizens.
 This subject will develop the skills and attributes that today’s employers need.
 They include reading, interpreting and analysis, the ability to evaluate and argue, form independent views, and a high level of written communication.

 Things to think about

 Students need to come to the subject with a broad understanding of world news and events.
 A strong grasp of the world’s geopolitical structure and cultural demographics are also highly recommended.
-Key terminology and subject-specific language is developed during Units 3 and 4, however a familiarity with the language of the global political area will certainly help students to “hit the ground running”.
+Key terminology and subject-specific language is developed during Units 3 and 4, however a familiarity with the language of the global political arena will certainly help students to “hit the ground running”.

 Past students have remarked in their feedback that they really loved the contemporary nature of the topics discussed and learned a lot about how the political world is connected, but that there is a high demand on students to keep up to date with the required reading and additional resources links provided each week.

 A realistic weekly time management plan is paramount for students to achieve good results in this subject.